ickb/proposal/README.md

 The optimal strategy for a CKB holder is to split his CKB into NervosDAO standard deposit cells.
 Each deposit cell is then locked by the protocol lock script and it is followed by either:
     - Another deposit cell with its exact same unoccupied CKB capacity.
     - A protocol receipt, which respectfully to the immediately preceding deposit cells, just contains their count and single deposit unoccupied CKB capacity.

+Summing up, when depositing into the protocol, so when creating these new output cells, these rules must be followed:

+- A protocol deposit is defined as Nervos DAO deposit with Lock `{CodeHash: iCKB script, HashType: Data1, Args: Empty}`.
+- Two contiguous protocol deposits, for example output cell n and n + 1, must be exactly clones of each other.
+- No more than 255 contiguous protocol deposits are allowed.
+- A group of contiguous protocol deposits must always be followed contiguously by its receipt.
+- A receipt must be always be contiguously preceded by its protocol deposits.
+- Given a group of contiguous protocol deposits, the receipt_count is the quantity of immediately preceding deposits, while the receipt_amount is the single deposit unoccupied capacity.
+- CellDeps must contain both iCKB script cell and Nervos DAO script cell.

+**Example:**

 ```yaml
 CellDeps: